Mixture Word Problems

 So, we will divide 24.50 by 7 to get the solution.

-To determine if you truly understand this lesson, try our quizmaster below.
+To determine if you truly understand this lesson and the video, try our quizmaster below.

 The Intermediate Mixture Problems lesson informed us how to determine the cost when we mix items that have different costs.
 For this lesson, we will be given a supply of two ingredients that have different costs and we will calculate how much of each we will need to gain a mixture that has a specified cost.